jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Why can't we break branches?"

-"Giving Tree gives many figs every season.
+"Giving Tree gives many fruit every season.
 We take fruit only.
 Never hurt the tree.
 It is sacred."

 Sacred means special.
 Protected.

 We eat.
+The wounded eat first.
+Giving Tree fruit will heal them.

 Roots soft from the coals.
 Sweet fruit.
 Warm fish.
 Honey that drips.
 My belly is full.
 Night comes.
 Stars appear.
 Elder calls the children close.

 "Long ago," Elder begins, "when First People walked, the sky was empty.
 No stars.
 Only darkness.
 First People were lost.
 Hunter was brave.
 He climbed the highest mountain and called to Sky: We are lost.
 Give us light.
 Sky heard.
 Sky threw fire into darkness.
 Fire became stars.
 Hunter found his way home."